How to Create Your Website with TYPO3 (Brand Examples)

 SEO and Performance Optimization in TYPO3 Website

-It is very important that your TYPO3 website is easy to find in search engines and loads quickly.
+It is very important that your website is easy to find in search engines and loads quickly.

-Best SEO practices in TYPO3
+Best search engine optimization (SEO) practices in TYPO3

-You can also create clean URLs and easily manage redirects.TYPO3 SEO includes caching systems that make your website faster by caching pages and content.
+You can also create clean URLs and easily manage redirects.
+TYPO3 SEO includes caching systems that make your website faster by caching pages and content.

 Ensuring accessibility and user-friendliness

-A good website is easy to use for everyone, including people with disabilities.TYPO3 Accessibility supports standards such as WCAG.
-This means that your website is usable for a wider audience and complies with legal requirements.
+A good website is easy to use.
+This also applies to people with disabilities.
+TYPO3 accessibility supports standards such as WCAG.
+This means that your website is usable by a wider audience and complies with legal requirements.

 Releasing Your TYPO3 Website